nicole-m-martin/portfolio/README.md

 - Added React-Router-Dom and set up paths.

 ##### 10/26/21
-- Start basic layout of navbar and footer.
+- Started basic layout of navbar and footer.
+- Studied more about Tailwind Css.
+- Added Projects Data and pulled it into the Projects component with props.